-This school policy will be kept under regular review.
-The LAB will gauge the success of the policy by the achievements of previously agreed targets outlined in the pupils' Communication Passports, wither termly monitoring visits and termly review of academic progress as well as annual reviews for children with EHC Plans.
+This Academy policy will be kept under regular review.
+The LAB will gauge the success of the policy by the achievements of previously agreed targets outlined in the pupils' IEPs, termly review of academic progress as well as annual reviews for children with EHC Plans.
 In addition, evidence will be gathered regarding:

-- Success of the identification process at an early stage - Academic progress of pupils with special educational needs & disabilities - Success of specific behaviour intervention strategies - Pupil attendance - Number of exclusions - Consultation with parents - Number of pupils moving between stages - Pupils' awareness of their targets and achievements - Monitoring the outcomes of specific intervention strategies
+- Success of the identification process at an early stage - Academic progress of pupils with special educational needs & disabilities - Success of specific behaviour intervention strategies - Pupil attendance - Number of exclusions - Consultation with parents - Number of pupils moving between stages - Pupils' awareness of their targets and achievements

+Monitoring the outcomes of specific intervention